OctopusSolutionsEngineering/OctoAISpaceBuilder/README.md

 * The client can not send variable values as separate files.
 * Old plan records are deleted after 5 minutes.

+## Terraform Provider

+We use a forked version of the Octopus Terraform Provider to support routing requests to the Azure Function Router.
+The provider is maintained in the branch [mattc/spacebuilder](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy/pull/19).

+This branch is pulled and built by the workflow.

 ## Testing

 Start the Azurite emulator with the following command: